Russian State (1918–1920): Foreign policy

 In foreign policy, Alexander Kolchak steadily adhered to the orientation on Russia's former allies in the First World War.
 As the Supreme ruler and successor to the pre-October Russian governments (tsarist and interim) in a declaration of November 21, 1918, he recognized their external debts and other contractual obligations (by the end of 1917, Russia's foreign debt exceeded 12 billion rubles).

 The chief representative of the white governments abroad was the former tsarist foreign minister, an experienced diplomat Sergey Sazonov, who was in Paris.
 All Russian embassies abroad, remaining from the pre-revolution period, submitted to him, retaining their apparatus, property and functions.

-The Russian state was de jure recognized internationally by only one state - the Kingdom of Serbs, Croats and Slovenes.
+The Russian state was de jure recognized internationally by only one state: the Kingdom of Serbs, Croats and Slovenes.
 At the end of June 1919, Chargé d'affaires of the Yugoslav Foreign Ministry Jovan Milanković arrived in Omsk.
 Vasily Strandman was appointed Ambassador in Belgrade.

-The Russian state was de facto recognized by the countries of the Entente and the countries that emerged after the collapse of European empires - Czechoslovakia, Finland, Poland, and the Baltic Limitrophe states.
+The Russian state was de facto recognized by the countries of the Entente and the countries that emerged after the collapse of European empires: Czechoslovakia, Finland, Poland, and the Baltic Limitrophe states.

-The declaration of the All-Russian Government of December 7, 1918 on the end of world war expressed the hope of Russia's participation in the Paris Peace Conference.
+The declaration of the All-Russian Government of December 7, 1918, on the end of world war expressed the hope of Russia's participation in the Paris Peace Conference.
 The government created a special commission at its Foreign Ministry to prepare for a peace conference in the hope that Russia will be represented at Versailles as a great country that suffered huge losses and for three years held a second front, without which the final victory of the Allies would be impossible.
 This was assured by Russia, in particular, by the head of the French military mission, General Maurice Janin, speaking on his arrival in Vladivostok in November 1918.
-It was assumed that if prior to the convening of the conference, the new Russia’s government is not legally recognized by the allies, then any of the diplomats of old Russia will represent its interests in agreement with the white governments.
+It was assumed that if prior to the convening of the conference, the new Russia's government is not legally recognized by the allies, then any of the diplomats of old Russia will represent its interests in agreement with the white governments.
 However, the position of the allies in this matter soon changed.
 The decisive argument was the absence of a legally recognized government of all Russia.

 As a result, the conference decided: to postpone consideration of the question of Russia, its international status and borders until the end of the Civil War, when a single government will be established throughout its entire territory, and then convene a special international conference on all issues related to it.

-In January 1919, US President Woodrow Wilson and British Prime Minister David Lloyd George launched an initiative to convene a special international conference on the Russian question on the Princes Islands, to which representatives of both opposing sides were invited: the Bolsheviks and the whites.
+In January 1919, U.S. President Woodrow Wilson and British Prime Minister David Lloyd George launched an initiative to convene a special international conference on the Russian question on the Princes Islands, to which representatives of both opposing sides were invited: the Bolsheviks and the whites.
 The Soviet government responded to this proposal.
 Among whites, however, the proposal of the Allies to negotiate with the Bolsheviks caused a wave of indignation.
 Kolchak and Denikin refused to send their representatives to the Princes' Islands.